What are the allowable costs against rental income?

 If you need someone to carry out a regular service for you e.g. cleaning, we recommend that you pay a fixed rate for that service and do not provide any tools or materials so that they can be treated as self-employed.
 However, if for example, you employ a cleaner for one hour a week and provide all the materials, then that person is probably an employee.
 Be aware, that if you do employ an employee, you need to ensure that you comply with Employment Regulations including Working Time Directive, National Minimum Wage, Health and Safety and PAYE/NIC.
-The national living wage from 1st April 2017 is £7.50 per hour for adults over age 25.
+The national living wage from 1st April 2024 is £11.44 per hour for adults aged 21 and over.

-These can include postage, stationery, telephone calls and other administration expenses.
-The rules for claiming use of home as office have changed from 6th April 2013.
+These can include postage, stationery, telephone calls and other administrative expenses.
+The rules for claiming the use of home as an office have changed from 6th April 2013.
 Either a complex calculation has to be made justifying the charge or the following can be claimed depending on the hours worked in an office: